nicosantangelo/sublime-gulp/README.md

 ### Run Tasks
 To run a task, first choose `Gulp` from the command pallete, the package will search for a gulpfile.js in an open folder and create a cache (`.sublime-gulp.cache`) with it (the first run might be a little slow).

-The package will display all the tasks in a list, selecting one will run it.
+The package will display all the tasks in a list, selecting one will run it (if you want, you can [run specific tasks with a keyboard shortcut](https://github.com/NicoSantangelo/sublime-gulp#bind-specific-tasks)).

 To show the task output the package uses a panel or a new tab (depends on your [settings](https://github.com/NicoSantangelo/sublime-gulp#settings)), you can add a [key binding](http://docs.sublimetext.info/en/latest/reference/key_bindings.html) to open the panel like this: